peterhinch/micropython-mqtt/README_mqtt_as.md

 preferably frozen as bytecode.
-To save about 150-250 Bytes on the ESP8266 there is a minimal version `mqtt_as_minimal.py` that works exactly like the full version but has all code not related to ESP8266 removed as well as some functions that are not commonly used.
+To save about 150-250 Bytes on the ESP8266 there is a minimal version `mqtt_as_minimal.py` that works exactly like the full version but has all code not related to ESP8266 removed as well as some functions that are not commonly used and all debug messages.

 ## 1.5 ESP32 issues